jsvensson/octopress/source/_posts/2012-11-18-sorting-a-hash-in-ruby.markdown

 Iterates over the block according to how this Enumerable was constructed.
 If no block is given, returns self.
 {% endblockquote %}

 Enumerables are still a bit of a mystery to me.
-Definitely something I need to look closer at.
+Definitely something I need to take a closer look at.

 ## Wrapping up ##